BenjaminSchubert/web-polls/README.md

 WEBPOLLS_DB_USER=${MYSQL_USER}
 WEBPOLLS_DB_PASSWORD=${MYSQL_PASSWORD}
 ```
-In the line above, replace the variables such as `${MYSQL_DATABASE}` by the value you want.
+In the line above, replace the variables such as `${MYSQL_DATABASE}` by the values you want.
+You may want to set values that match
+the ones defined in the `.env` file.
 After that, you will be able to run the server using `python backend/runserver.py` and work on the backend.

 To setup the frontend, here is what you must do: